-In Figure \ref{meanEst:torus}, we consider mean estimation based on degree $p=1$ $K=2$-dimensional persistence landscapes computed from 20 point clouds that consist of 1000 points sampled uniformly on a ringed torus.
-The major radius of each torus is sampled from a $|N(2,.3^2)|$, while the the minor radius is a proportion $\text{Beta}(10,10)$ of the major radius.
+In Figure \ref{meanEst:torus}, we consider mean estimation based on degree $p=1$, $K=2$-dimensional persistence landscapes computed from 20 point clouds that consist of 1000 points sampled uniformly on a ringed torus.
+The major radius of each torus is sampled from a $|N(2,.3^2)|$, while the minor radius is a proportion $\text{Beta}(10,10)$ of the major radius.
 Two example point clouds are shown in panels (a) and (c).
-We preprocess the persistence diagrams used to compute the degree $p=1$ $K=2$-dimensional persistence landscapes by disregarding all points in the persistence diagram except for the two points with longest persistence, as these points correspond to the two loops formed by the torii that underlie the point clouds.
+We preprocess the persistence diagrams used to compute the persistence landscapes by disregarding all points except for the two with longest persistence, as these points correspond to the two loops formed by the torii that underlie the point clouds.
 The landscapes corresponding to point clouds in (a) and (c) are shown in (b) and (d), respectively.
 Clearly, the estimated landscapes can vary widely depending on the relationship between the major and minor radii.
-Panels (e)-(g) show the first (top) and second (bottom) landscape functions, their alignment, and a comparison of the mean without (red) and after (blue) alignment.
+Panels (e)-(g) show the $k=1$ (top) and $k=2$ (bottom) landscape component functions, their alignment, and a comparison of the mean before (red) and after (blue) alignment.
 The first landscape function is automatically weighted higher during alignment due to the relatively large magnitude of the peak as compared to the second landscape function.
-In panel (j), the points in the denoised/transformed persistence diagram, using the reparameterizations shown in (i), concentrate to make the presence of the features more clear; the two detected features describe the two loops.
-In comparison, the noisy diagram shown in panel (h) does not provide a clear distinction.
+In panel (j), the points in the denoised persistence diagrams, using the reparameterizations shown in (i), concentrate to make the presence of the features more clear; the two detected features describe the two loops.
+In comparison, the noisy diagrams shown in panel (h) do not provide a clear distinction.